Balanced cross-Kerr coupling for superconducting qubit readout: Quantum optimal control

-In this section, we outline the quantum optimal control method used to enhance the readout fidelity and speed, as shown in \cref{fig:readout_performance}(c).
-These simulations are based on Ref.~\cite{gautier2024optimal} which makes uses of the open source library dynamiqs \cite{guilmin2024dynamiqs}.
-We also use the evosax library \cite{evosax2022github} to efficiently explore the large optimization parameter space with the Covariance Matrix Adaptation (CMA) evolution strategy.
+These simulations build on Ref.~\cite{gautier2024optimal} and make use of the open-source library dynamiqs \cite{guilmin2025dynamiqs}.
+To efficiently explore the large optimization parameter space for readout, we employ the evosax library \cite{evosax2022github} together with the Covariance Matrix Adaptation (CMA) evolution strategy.
+For the reset optimization, we use the optimistix library \cite{optimistix2024} with the BFGS algorithm, ensuring rapid convergence to short reset times.

-As discussed in Ref.~\cite{gautier2024optimal}, the readout pulse is divided into $1$ ns time bins, representing the parameters to be optimized, and filtered through a Gaussian envelope with a $500$ MHz bandwidth.
-Furthermore, the maximum amplitude is limited to $\epsilon_{\textrm{max}} / 2\pi = 700$ MHz whilst ensuring that the photon population does not exceed $\Bar{n}_\textrm{max}=40$ to remain consistent with our previous simulations (see \cref{fig:readout_performance} and \cref{sec:SM stochastic}).
+As discussed in Ref.~\cite{gautier2024optimal}, the readout pulse is divided into $1$ ns time bins, representing the parameters to be optimized, and filtered through a Gaussian envelope with a $294$ MHz bandwidth.
+Furthermore, the maximum amplitude is limited to $\epsilon_{\textrm{max}} / 2\pi = 700$ MHz whilst ensuring that the photon population does not exceed $\Bar{n}_\textrm{max}=40$ to remain consistent with our previous simulations (see Fig.~4 and \cref{sec:SM stochastic}).

-The cost function consists of a weighted sum of 4 components, as summarized in \cref{tab:Cost}: the inverse of the signal-to-noise ratio (SNR), the maximum resonator population, the maximum amplitude and the pulse smoothness.
+Focusing first on optimizing the readout fidelity, the cost function consists of weighted sum of 4 components, as summarized in \cref{tab:Cost}: the inverse of the signal-to-noise ratio (SNR), the maximum resonator population, the maximum amplitude, and the pulse smoothness.
 The optimization is performed for integration times between 10 and 30 ns.
-Although the pulse shapes vary slightly with integration time, all optimized pulses resemble a two-step pulse and reach the maximum resonator population, see \cref{fig:QOC} (b) and (c).
+Although the pulse shapes vary slightly with integration time, all optimized pulses resemble a two-step pulse and reach the maximum resonator population.
 Crucially, as shown in \cref{fig:QOC} (a), the optimized pulses outperform the analytical pulse described in \cref{sec:SM stochastic} at all integration times, reaching a readout fidelity of $99.99$\% in $t_m \simeq 18 \: \textrm{ns}$.
-Even when accounting for a finite $T_1$ of $120 \: \mu s$ and a reduced measurement efficiency of $\eta = 0.5$, the optimal pulse achieves $99.99$\% readout fidelity in $t_m \simeq 28 \: \textrm {ns}$.
+Even when accounting for a finite $T_1$ of $120 \: \mu s$ and a measurement efficiency of $\eta = 0.5$, the optimal pulse achieves $99.99$\% readout fidelity in $t_m \simeq 28 \: \textrm {ns}$.